 DO plan to attend an on-campus event, show, or game, as it will give you a better sense of college life.

 DON’T let your college student act like they are still in middle school and embarrassed that they have parents.

-DO remember that this departure will sting a bit, too, as you drive away.
-This is not the big bad punch in the gut that drop off might have been, but walking away from those we love is never easy.
+DO remember that this departure will sting a bit as you drive away.
+This is not the big bad punch in the gut that drop-off might have been, but walking away from those we love is never easy.

 DON’T be unprepared for this goodbye.

-DO let your college student know your expectation that she is to make the most of these four years, and should not squander the precious opportunity she is so fortunate to have been given.
+DO let your college student know your expectation that she will make the most of these four years and should not squander the precious opportunity she is so fortunate to have been given.

 DON’T use this as an opportunity to nag about not calling or spending too much money; there is time and phone calls for that later.